Fine-tuning Diffusion Policy Model

 def warmup(self):

-# Warmup model with dummy data
+# Warmup with dummy data

 dummy_batch = {